All Articles

 Understanding Federal Gift and Estate Tax

-The gift tax system and the estate tax system are combined.
-Under the Unified Tax Rate Schedule, lifetime gifts and at-death property transfers are taxed
+The gift tax system and the estate tax system1 are often considered together.
+Under the Unified Tax Rate Schedule, lifetime gifts and at-death property transfers are taxed using the same rates.
+Generally, taxable gifts are reported — and any gift tax owed is paid — annually.

-may already be filed and the gift tax already paid.
+Upon death, all gifts are added to your gross taxable estate for estate tax calculation purposes, even though a gift tax return may already be filed and the gift tax already paid.
 Then, the gift tax already paid is deducted from any estate tax owed.
 There is also a basic exclusion amount that can be applied to lifetime gifts and at-death property transfers.

 Understanding how the unified tax system works and using the system to your benefit can help save your property for your beneficiaries and reduce your potential estate tax liability.

-with the main goal of removing any future appreciation of that asset from your gross estate and thus potentially reducing any estate taxes that may be due.
-This could help manage estate taxes because no future growth of your assets will be included

-in your estate at death.
+One method you can use to accomplish those goals is the estate freeze.
+As the name implies, an estate freeze fixes the value of your estate at its federal value on the date of transfer.
+The strategy involves the transfer of an asset (through a variety of methods) to your beneficiaries with the main goal of removing any future appreciation of that asset from your gross estate and thus potentially reducing any estate taxes that may be due.
+This could help manage estate taxes because no future growth of your assets will be included in your estate at death.
 The future appreciation will be attributed to your beneficiaries.

-Consult your tax professional before structuring any estate freeze strategy so you don't run afoul of any tax rules.
-Depending on the strategy used, the transfer
+Consult your tax professional before structuring any estate freeze strategy so you don't run afoul of any regulations.
+Depending on the strategy used, the transfer may trigger capital gains tax or generation-skipping transfer tax (GSTT).
+Plus, gift tax liability and rules can change.

 Investment products are not insured by the FDIC, NCUA or any federal agency, are not deposits or obligations of, or guaranteed by any financial institution, and involve investment risks including possible loss of principal and fluctuation in value.